Chocolate halva is a creative version of a traditional Greek lenten dessert.

 Have you ever heard of halva?
 If you’re Greek, you probably have, as this is a staple dessert during periods of lent when many abstain from eggs and dairy.
-This delightfully vegan dessert is a breeze to put together and when it is done in chocolate as it is here, you’ll find yourself desperate to come up with an excuses to make it over and over again.
-We think that I just want to…is reason enough.
+This delightfully vegan dessert is a breeze to put together and when it is done in chocolate as it is here, you’ll find yourself desperate to come up with excuses to make it over and over again.
+We think that I just want to is reason enough.

 This recipe makes a semolina based halva which is soft, and almost gelatinous in texture.
 This should not be confused with the other halva which is a tahini based dessert that is more crumbly and nutty in flavour.
 Same name, totally different desserts.

 We don’t want to scare you away from making this recipe, but we do want to be sure you are aware that when you combine the sugar syrup to the semolina mixture, you may have some splattering.
 For this reason, it is very important to cook the semolina in a large, deep pot, and to add the liquid syrup slowly, and off the heat.
 Also, keep children and pets away from the stovetop when you are making your chocolate halva (and any halva).

 When you are cooking the semolina in the oil, set it over medium heat and stir it constantly to prevent burning.
 You will see that the semolina is done when it is a deeper colour that it was originally, and you will smell it is done when you notice a lovely nutty odour coming from your pot.